Recoverable Robust Optimization with Commitment: Introduction

-We denote the value of the optimal solution for~\eqref{eq:opt:sol:bounded-regret} by $w_{opt}(\lambda)$.
-The bounded-regret version for general $k$ and $\ell$ of the problem is defined analogously.
-However, in this work we only consider the above mentioned version for $k = \ell = 1$.
-Notice the tight connection between the bounded-regret version \eqref{eq:opt:sol:bounded-regret} and the robust counterpart \eqref{eq: (1,1)recoverablerobustproblem} of a problem.
+We note that for some values of $\lambda$ the problem~\eqref{eq:opt:sol:bounded-regret} can be infeasible.
+We denote by $w_{\text{opt}}(\lambda)$ the objective value of \eqref{eq:opt:sol:bounded-regret} for an optimal solution, if one exists.
+The bounded-regret version for general values of $k$ and $\ell$ of the problem is defined analogously.
+However, in this work, we focus on the above mentioned case with $k = \ell = 1$.
+Now, notice the tight connection between the bounded-regret version \eqref{eq:opt:sol:bounded-regret} and the robust counterpart \eqref{eq: (1,1)recoverablerobustproblem} of a problem.
 If we have a polynomial-time algorithm for \eqref{eq:opt:sol:bounded-regret}, and if there are only polynomial-many different candidates for $\lambda$ values, then one can enumerate over all $\lambda$ values and solve \eqref{eq:opt:sol:bounded-regret} for each one of them.
-Finally, we are interested in the $\lambda$ value which maximizes $w_{opt}(\lambda) - \lambda$.
-If we then choose $S\subseteq E$ that corresponds to the solution $w_{opt}(\lambda)$ as the first-stage solution of \eqref{eq: (1,1)recoverablerobustproblem}, then the maximum regret after adversarial interdiction and our recourse will be at most $\lambda$.
-Thus, the corresponding value $\max_{\lambda} w_{opt}(\lambda) - \lambda$ gives us the optimal solution of \eqref{eq: (1,1)recoverablerobustproblem}.
+Finally, to solve \eqref{eq: (1,1)recoverablerobustproblem}, we are interested in the $\lambda$ value which maximizes $w_{\text{opt}}(\lambda) - \lambda$.
+The idea is that, if we choose a set \( S \subseteq E \) corresponding to the solution \( w_{\text{opt}}(\lambda) \) while selecting the first-stage solution of \eqref{eq: (1,1)recoverablerobustproblem}, the maximum regret, even after adversarial interdiction and recourse, will be at most \( \lambda \).
+Thus, the corresponding value $\max_{\lambda} w_{\text{opt}}(\lambda) - \lambda$ gives us an optimal solution of \eqref{eq: (1,1)recoverablerobustproblem}.
 Now, observe that for $k = \ell = 1$ the number of possible $\lambda$ values is at most $O(|E|^2)$ and hence polynomially~bounded.
-Note that $\lambda$ can also be negative and hence we also enumerate over these choices.
+Note that $\lambda$ can also be negative and hence we also enumerate over these~choices.